petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 We, our service providers, and business partners may automatically record information about you, your mobile device, and your interaction with the service, our communications, and other online services, including:

-+ **Device Data:** We may collect information related to the handheld terminal running Wagguracy, such as the operating system type and version, manufacturer and model of the mobile device, screen resolution, RAM and disk size, CPU usage, IP address, unique identifiers (including identifiers for advertising purposes), language settings, city, state, and general location information.
++ **Device Data:** We may collect information related to the handheld terminal running WAGGURACY, such as the operating system type and version, manufacturer and model of the mobile device, screen resolution, RAM and disk size, CPU usage, IP address, unique identifiers (including identifiers for advertising purposes), language settings, city, state, and general location information.
 + **Online Activity Data:** Such as pages or screens you view, time spent on pages or screens, navigation paths between pages or screens visited before reaching the service, information about your activities on pages or screens, access time, and duration of access, as well as whether you have opened our emails or clicked on links within them.
 + **Location Data:** If you authorize our service to access your device's location (for automatic connection to your PHAST 1), we collect your location information to provide our services (allowing our users to track their dog's location).
 We actively collect location information (such as using GPS or Bluetooth) and passively collect location information (such as using Wi-Fi).
 ### Local Storage and Firebase Crashlytics